Tmuat/handmade-by-ellie/README.md

 - A seperate admin site will be created for admin users to access; once here they have the ability to perform CRUD operations on the sites products.

-- As well as being able to use the admin site for CRUD operations; admin users will be able to access a modal on the product pages to perform the same actions.

 #### User Story:

 > As a **admin user**, I want to be able to monitor and adjust product stock quantities.